|

 As

-long as a coffin meets some general standards,
+long as a casket meets some general standards,

 you can make it yourself or buy a standard